Skip to content

 2.1 Using the print() Method

-The print() method outputs the content of a variable directly, as follows:
+The print() method directly outputs the content of the variable, as follows:

 Python